devicetree-org/devicetree-specification/source/device-bindings.rst

 System-on-a-chip processors may have an internal I/O bus that cannot be probed for devices.
 The devices on the bus can be accessed directly without additional configuration required.
-This type of bus is represented as a node with a compatible value of “simple-bus”.
+This type of bus is represented as a node with a compatible value of "simple-bus".

 .. tabularcolumns:: | l c l J |
 .. table:: ``simple-bus`` Compatible Node Properties